allthingstalk/cassini-hackathons/README.md

     - **'Grove Temperature And Humidity Sensor'** by Seeed Studio
     - **'Grove - Barometer Sensor BMP280'** by Seeed Studio
 - Click **Select Board** in the upper corner in Arduino IDE and select **Select other board and port...**, then search for and select **Arduino Uno** and choose the appropriate port.
-- Compile and upload the sketch
+- Compile and upload the sketch.
 - Open Serial Monitor in Arduino IDE to see the debug information from the Arduino device.

 # Platform